On-Call Rehabilitation Large Diameter Water Lines — City of Houston, TX

-Project 35 consists of a 30 to 24-inch transmission water line that expands the North Harris County Regional Water Authority’s (NHCRWA) delivery of surface water throughout its service area.
-The project’s primary purpose is the on-going pursuit of surface water conversion in compliance with regulatory mandates.
-Project 35, a series of projects scheduled to be in service by end of 2025, as a part of NHCRWA’s planned 2025 Water Distribution and Transmission System.
+Project 35 consists of a 30 to the 24-inch transmission water line that expands the North Harris County Regional Water Authority’s (NHCRWA) delivery of surface water throughout its service area.
+The project’s primary purpose is the ongoing pursuit of surface water conversion in compliance with regulatory mandates.
+Project 35, is a series of projects scheduled to be in service by the end of 2025, as a part of NHCRWA’s planned 2025 Water Distribution and Transmission System.

 Aurora Technical Services was selected by the City of Houston as the prime to design almost 8,000 LF of 108” water transmission line.
 The water line has numerous challenges that include: installation of the new line adjacent to an existing 84” water line (that cannot be taken out of service), several tunnels requiring close attention to the potential impact to railroad operations and the BW 8 main lanes.
 Furthermore, this project will involve a number of critical crossings of roadways and petroleum/gas pipelines.
 The estimated construction cost for the project is between $22M and $28M.
 The ongoing design includes coordination with HCFCD, TxDOT, Harris County and HCTRA, as well as several Municipal Utility Districts.

-84" Water Transmission Line, IH-45 to west of Sharmon Rd, Houston, NHCRWA (EOR)
+84" Water Transmission Line, IH-45 to the west of Sharmon Rd — NHCRWA, TX

-This project consisted of approximately 6,800 LF of 60” WL along mostly a two lane asphalt roadway (in a 50-foot-wide ROW) with rather deep roadside ditches.
-Design included a discharge connection to one of the Owner’s largest regional pump stations.
-Due to the service area of the pump station, the connection had to be designed to phase the work in such a manner to minimize the required shut down period of the pump station.
+This project consisted of approximately 6,800 LF of 60” WL along mostly a two-lane asphalt roadway (in a 50-foot-wide ROW) with rather deep roadside ditches.
+The design included a discharge connection to one of the Owner’s largest regional pump stations.
+Due to the service area of the pump station, the connection had to be designed to phase the work in such a manner as to minimize the required shutdown period of the pump station.

-The project alignment extended through an historical area of town which was considered economically depressed.
-Complicated the design was to need to replace the existing water distribution line located within the ROW, while at the same time avoid disturbing a parallel 21” deep gravity sewer line recently installed a few years earlier.
+The project alignment extended through a historical area of town that was considered economically depressed.
+Complicated the design was to need to replace the existing water distribution line located within the ROW, while at the same time avoiding disturbing a parallel 21” deep gravity sewer line recently installed a few years earlier.
 A key consideration was the trench wall stability of the proposed 60” line when parallel to the 21” sanitary.
 In a few areas to protect the manholes, solid shoring was required.